isomorphic-git/isomorphic-git/README.md

 ## High-level `git()` API

-I may continue to make small changes to the API until the 1.0 release, after which I promise not to make any breaking changes.
+I may continue to make ~~small~~ changes to the API until the 1.0 release, after which I promise not to make any breaking changes.

+**I HAVE DECIDED THAT FLUENT INTERFACE WAS A MISTAKE, AND WILL BE REPLACING IT WITH A SIMPLER API VERY SOON.**

 ### git(dir) vs .gitdir(dir) and .workdir(dir)
 Setting the working directory and git directory